MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 5.2.0
+- Add support for only evaluating code coverage data that is not associated with a platform and configuration as created by 3rd party tools like Cobertura.
+- Add variable BQC.ForceNewBaseline to force a new baseline build.

 #### 5.1.0
 - Group warnings by build task in the task output and summary section (thanks to Mike W. for the suggestion).
 - Add support for StyleCop log analysis.